nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - Nanotechnological: Pertaining to the technology involved in nanomri at the intersection of nanotechnology and medical imaging.

-### Expanded Definition and Usage\nNanomri represents a significant leap forward in the field of medical diagnostics, enabling earlier and more accurate detection of diseases at the molecular level.
+### Expanded Definition and Usage:
+Nanomri represents a significant leap forward in the field of medical diagnostics, enabling earlier and more accurate detection of diseases at the molecular level.
 By employing nanoparticles that can target specific biological markers and respond to magnetic fields, nanomri enhances the visualization capabilities of MRI, allowing for better differentiation between healthy and diseased tissues.
 This technology is particularly valuable in oncology, where the early detection of tumors can lead to more effective treatment strategies.
 Additionally, nanomri is being explored for its potential in tracking disease progression and response to therapies, thereby supporting the shift towards more personalized and precise medical care.